SuperDARN/rst/README.md

         Copy the libcdf.a and libcdf.so into ~/VTRST3.5/lib/

-3. Run 'make.build' from the command line
+3. Run 'make.build' from the command line.
+This runs a helper script that sets up other compiling code.
+The source code for make.build can be found in ~/build/script/

 4. Run 'make.code superdarn rst' to compile all of the code.
+This runs a script to find all of the source codes and compile them into binaries.
+A log of this compilation is stored in ${LOGPATH}.

 Again...this may not be everything, but we'll start here.